Microsoft already published a KRACK fix, Apple and Google are working on it

 First, you should update your WiFi access point.
 If you’re using your default ISP router, there’s not much you can do about it.
 Ask the company if they patched it, look for the user guide to find out how you can access the configuration panel and force an update.

 If you’re worried, you can also buy a separate WiFi access point, plug it to your router and disable WiFi on your router.
-Owen Williams have been doing a good job tracking the status of all the various updates, even if you have an access point from an unknown vendor.
+Owen Williams has been doing a good job tracking the status of all the various updates, even if you have an access point from an unknown vendor.
 Ubiquiti, Microtik, Meraki, Aruba and FortiNet updated their respective firmware in no time.

 But updating your access points isn’t enough.
 You also need to update your devices.
 Otherwise, if you connect to an unknown WiFi network that hasn’t been patched, somebody can still look at your unencrypted internet traffic and collect some sweet personal data about you.